Chapter 18.22

 D. Size Limits on Display Face.
 As to on-site signs on nonresidential establishments, the maximum display area of all permanent signs on a given parcel is 1.6 square feet per linear foot of primary business frontage, with a one-hundred-square-foot maximum, plus 0.8 square feet of sign area for any secondary business frontage, with a fifty-square-foot maximum.
 This general rule applies unless there is an explicit provision to the contrary in this chapter; this general rule does not apply to sign programs.

 E. Sign Programs.
 A sign program shall be required for multiple-tenant projects, and for larger projects, at the discretion of the Director, that are constructed after the effective date of the ordinance codified in this chapter.
 Such programs may deviate from the otherwise applicable rules regarding the noncommunicative aspects of signs.
 The intent of a sign program is to achieve uniformity in lettering style, height and color.
-The sign program shall be subject to Planning Commission review.
+The sign program shall be subject to Planning and Transportation Commission review.
 For projects constructed prior to the effective date of the ordinance codified in this chapter, a sign program shall be established at the time the first modification of an existing sign is proposed that requires the replacement or alteration of an existing sign on the premises.
 Thereafter, any replacement or alteration of any sign shall be in compliance with this chapter and the approved coordinated sign program.

 F. Code Compliance.
 Every sign and all parts, portions, units and materials comprising the sign, together with the frame, background, supports and anchorage, shall be manufactured, fabricated, assembled, constructed, erected, and maintained in compliance with the building, electrical, sign, and fire codes and the zoning regulations of the City as they exist as of the effective date of the ordinance codified in this chapter or may thereafter be amended.
 Prior to installing signs, all necessary building permits shall be obtained.